 The Scouts of Troop 150 run an active outdoor program.
 We have monthly campouts and outings at state parks and scout camps in Illinois, Wisconsin, Indiana and Michigan.
 Those campouts include backpacking, cycling, canoeing, skiing, camping, scout camporees and other outdoor activities.
 The Troop's high adventure group, the Venture Crew, goes on one or more high adventure trips each year.
 The Troop also spends two weeks each summer at Camp Ma-Ka-Ja-Wan in northern Wisconsin.
 The camp, run by the Northeast Illinois Council of the Boy Scouts offers sailing, canoeing, horseback riding, riflery, archery, wilderness survival, backpacking, craft work, nature studies and many other activities.

 In addition, some Scouts from Troop 150 spend time backpacking at Philmont in New Mexico.
 Philmont Scout Ranch is run by the Boy Scouts of America.
 It offers a broad range of intermediate to advanced backpacking experiences for scouts who are 14 years old and older.
 Recently, one of Troop 150's Assistant Senior Patrol Leaders attended the Boy Scout World Jamboree in the Netherlands.
-Two other Scouts and our Scoutmaster also recently attended the National Scout Jamboree.
+Other Scouts and our Scoutmaster also recently attended the National Scout Jamborees.

 Troop 150 is over 50 years old.
 It was founded in 1958.
-It's membership varies between 30 and 60 scouts.
+It's membership varies between 25 and 50 scouts.
 The troop currently has four patrols.
-Troop 150 has graduated nearly 80 Eagle Scouts.
+Troop 150 has graduated over 85 Eagle Scouts.
 Zion Lutheran Evangelical Church sponsors the troop and provides excellent indoor and outdoor facilities for its operations.
-Most of our Scouts live in Deerfield and Highland Park, although several each year come from Riverwoods and Highwood.
+Most of our Scouts live in Deerfield and Highland Park, although several each year come from Riverwoods, Lincolnshire and Highwood.

 Troop 150 holds weekly meetings, September through July, on Thursday evenings at 7:15pm to develop skills and prepare for the monthly outings.
 The troop holds one meeting off-site every six to eight weeks to learn specific skills.
 Troop 150 also has ½-day and full day outings in the Chicago area including biking, trips to museums, swimming and sailing.